 Painting your interior has a number of practical and cosmetic benefits, but one that can be overlooked by DIY painters is how far it goes in helping you define the feel or atmosphere of a room.
 So it’s not just about picking out colours that look good or that you like, it’s also important to think about what the purpose of the room is and how you want people to feel when they’re in it.
-Some colours for example light blues, creams and some yellows, are particularly effective in bathrooms for example.
+Some colours, for example, light blues, creams and some yellows are particularly effective in bathrooms.
 Darker shades may be appropriate in living rooms to help people unwind and relax.

 Consider how the colours combine with your furniture and the amount of sunlight in the room too!

-Another common mistake is to get overly cute and trying to do too much with the colours you’ve selected and going a little overboard.
-A colour palette will generally include 3-4 different shades, anymore and you risk having the room look cluttered and uncomfortable.
+Another common mistake is to get overly cute and trying to do too much with the colours you’ve selected and gone a little overboard.
+A colour palette will generally include 3-4 different shades, any more and you risk having the room look cluttered and uncomfortable.
 There are always exceptions to the rule but this is a good standard to go off of.

 Going Too Bold or Harsh

-Even if you aren’t planning on using a painting services professional, it can be a good idea to have a chat with a colour consultant about your project.
-At the very least, ample research is a must and with the internet as a resource you have no excuse to not be properly prepared.
+Even if you aren’t planning on using a painting services professional, it can be a good idea to have a chat with experienced and reliable residential painters and colour consultant about your project.
+At the very least, ample research is a must and with the internet, as a resource, you have no excuse to not be properly prepared.
 If you have a specific question, keep in mind that there are plenty of home improvement forums at your disposal!